dnitsch/stronghold/README.md

 <!--
 **Stronghold** will raise the bar for when you need to start thinking about, if ever, of implementing scaling jobs/triggers for your CI workers. -->

-help you reduce complexity in your CI file definitions

 Deployment strategy: